workflowable/workflowable/docs/forms.md

 ## Defining Fields

-In Workflowable, forms are made up of composable form fields, that end up being rendered down into JSON to be communicated to a front end framework for display.
-The idea here is that nobody is going to be able to know more about what is needed for the contents of a specific workflow condition, activity, or event better than the backend, whereas the front end just need to render it out, and send the contents back.
+In Workflowable, forms consist of composable form fields that are rendered into JSON for communication with a front-end framework.
+The backend defines the necessary content for specific workflow conditions, activities, or events, while the front end is responsible for rendering and sending back the contents.

 ```php
 FormManager::make([